-We feel that all of these efforts (and many smaller ones) make Left Coast Cellars part of the most forward-thinking wineries in the state of Oregon.
+We feel that all of these efforts (and many smaller ones) make Left Coast part of the most forward-thinking wineries in the state of Oregon.

 Oak Savanna Restoration Project

-Left Coast Cellars has over 100 acres of ecological compensation areas and 70 acres of old growth oak forest.
+Left Coast has over 100 acres of ecological compensation areas and 70 acres of old growth oak forest.
 Through time the forest has become populated with invasive species and our goal is to restore the forest to a native oak savanna.
 We have partnered with the US Fish and Wildlife Service.
 They will provide the technical expertise for the restoration as well as help us to match any funds were are able to raise ourselves with Federal and State grants.
 The forest will be a permanent wildlife refugee in the center of our estate and create habitat for native plants, wildlife, birds, and insects as well as improving the watershed.

 The gardens help contribute to a sustainable ecosystem and enhance the beauty of the estate.
 The gardens have continuously evolved with the estate, growing and adapting to their surroundings.
-The symbiotic relationship between the gardens and the estate are a defining aspect of a visit to Left Coast Cellars.
-Cali, the family's daughter, is a land scape architect and designed a trail system through our 40 acre woodlot that serves as our primary ecological compensation area.
+The symbiotic relationship between the gardens and the estate are a defining aspect of a visit to Left Coast Estate.
+Cali, the family's daughter, is a landscape architect and designed a trail system through our 40 acre woodlot that serves as our primary ecological compensation area.
 She and her father will continue to develop the interface between the landscape and the vegetation.

-Left Coast Cellars is actively involved with ¡SALUD!, a unique non-profit collaboration between wineries and healthcare professionals that provides access to healthcare services for Oregon’s seasonal vineyard workers and their families.
+Left Coast is actively involved with ¡SALUD!, a unique non-profit collaboration between wineries and healthcare professionals that provides access to healthcare services for Oregon’s seasonal vineyard workers and their families.